deepug9787/frontendnerd/README.md

 All contributions are welcome.

-If you found any issues with the site, please feel free to submit a PR.
+If you found any issues with the site, please feel free to submit a pull request.
 Thanks.